MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 So in the math directory just type make, and the math test bench in tb\_math.vhd is run.

 I've also made a separate test bench just for the sqrt module.
-Just uncomment the line "#TB = tb\_sqrt" in the top of the Makefile.
+You can type 'make help' to get a list of the test benches implemented.

 ## Testing in hardware
 When the FPGA is programmed, it just waits for commands sent via UDP.
 So I've